 I never imagined I’d be reviewing a manual coffee grinder, but here we are.
 My journey into the world of coffee enthusiasts began with trying a Nespresso Vertuo and feeling a bit disappointed.

-KINGrinder, a Chinese brand, produces high-quality coffee grinders at relatively affordable prices compared to the competition.
+KINGrinder, a Taiwanese brand, produces high-quality coffee grinders at relatively affordable prices compared to the competition.
 Let’s take a closer look at their latest top-of-the-line model, the K6, and see if it’s worth investing in.

 What is a Hand Coffee Grinder?